“How do I know my metal roof won’t puncture during a hailstorm?”

 - Formability – ASTM D3359

 In other words, the paint goes through a lot of testing to make sure it doesn’t crack, chalk, fade, peel, or succumb to any other damage prematurely.
-All of these tests are why many paint manufacturers guarantee their Kynar or Hylar products with lengthy metal roofing and wall system paint warranties.
-If you ever have questions about the testing that goes into a panel’s given paint system, contact the manufacturer or the paint company that produced the coating.
+These tests are why many paint manufacturers guarantee their PVDF products with lengthy metal roofing and wall system paint warranties.
+If you have questions about the testing that goes into a panel’s given paint system, we recommend contacting the paint manufacturer.

 Final Thoughts on Metal Roof Testing & Standards

 Remember, there are many other standards, tests, codes, and regional requirements that apply to metal roofing and wall systems.
-But the ones we outlined are a good representation of common standards and testing that currently exist in the industry.
+However, the ones we outlined are a good representation of common standards and testing currently in the roofing industry.

 At Sheffield Metals, we know how important it is to maintain customer trust, part of which comes from being able to talk through and explain how their metal roof will perform in certain situations.